LisaHao/getting_cleaning_data/README.md

 - Appropriately labels the data set with descriptive variable names.
 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The resulting independent tiny data set is found in tiny_data.txt.
+The resulting independent tiny data set is found in tidy_data.txt.